 With a custom-built website, you have no limitations regarding design and functionality.
 You can do (almost) anything you can dream of.
 A custom-built website will be flexible with the rising demands of your business and, most importantly, is easier to maintain from an SEO and e-commerce perspective.

 What’s the difference between a custom-built website and a template website?

 Template websites tend to be less expensive, but lower costs come with significant drawbacks.
 For instance, you are very limited in what you can implement within your website and the design won’t give your audience the ‘wow factor’ that it should.

 Again, it’s also harder to optimise, meaning you won’t get maximum user traffic.
 Custom-built websites will stand out against competitors and have wider functionality.

 Think about it like you’re buying a painting.
 If you’re getting a print for £10, then you know that thousands of other people will have it.
-But ordering a commissioned piece of art will guarantee you having something unique and amazing!
+But ordering a commissioned piece of art will guarantee you something unique and amazing!